Selling blood tests online for over 15 years.

 A qualified doctor will interpret your results.

-The number of people developing an autoimmune disease has greatly increased in the last few years.
-October is Lupus Awareness Month which is an ideal opportunity to raise awareness and improve the understanding of autoimmune disease.
+October is Lupus Awareness Month, an ideal opportunity to improve the understanding of autoimmune disease.

 Our immune system is responsible for protecting the body from foreign substances such as bacteria and viruses.
 The immune response is a tightly regulated process and is very important in keeping us fit and healthy.
 Autoimmune diseases occur when our body recognises our own cells as harmful and initiates an inappropriate immune response.
 This leads to a wide variety of symptoms ranging from fatigue, muscle pain, weight gain/loss to the destruction of body tissue and changes in the function of our organs.